×

 When we asked people about industries and career opportunities in Amsterdam, they reponded:

 "Foreigners often work in Amsterdam in a variety of industries, including hospitality, retail, IT, finance, and education.
 Many foreigners also work in the creative industries, such as design, media, and advertising.
-Additionally, there are many opportunities for foreigners to work in the tourism industry, such as tour guides, hotel staff, and restaurant workers," remarked one expat who made the move to Amsterdam.
+Additionally, there are many opportunities for foreigners to work in the tourism industry, such as tour guides, hotel staff, and restaurant workers," wrote one member in Amsterdam.

 What is life like in Amsterdam?